Gifted & Talented

-An individual who believes that a school district has not complied with the provisions of this Act may file a complaint with the Superintendent.
-Based on the decision of the Superintendent to affirm, reject, or modify the District’s action in the matter, the individual may file a petition of the appeal of the written decision of the Superintendent in the following order utilizing the same above described format:
+- An individual who believes that a school district has not complied with the provisions of this Act may file a complaint with the Superintendent.
+Based on the decision of the Superintendent to affirm, reject, or modify the District’s action in the matter, the individual may file a petition of the appeal of the written decision of the Superintendent in the following order utilizing the same above-described format:

-- Board of Education - Based on the decision of the Board of Education to affirm, reject, or modify the district’s action in the matter, the individual may file a petition of the appeal of the written decision; to
+- Board of Education - Based on the decision of the Board of Education to affirm, reject, or modify the district’s action in the matter, the individual may file a petition of appeal of the written decision; to

 - Executive County Superintendent (investigation must be completed within 60 days) - Based on the decision of the Executive County Superintendent to affirm, reject, or modify the district’s action in the matter, the individual may file a petition of the appeal of the written decision; to

-- Commissioner of Education via Office of Controversies and Disputes in accordance with N.J.S.18A:6-9 and the procedures set forth in State Board of Education regulations.
+Commissioner of Education via Office of Controversies and Disputes in accordance with N.J.S.18A:6-9 and the procedures set forth in State Board of Education regulations.

-- The district's Gifted & Talent Policy can be found HERE.
+The district's Gifted & Talent Policy can be found HERE.